- Install CentOS 7

 The source information for this blog post was found in a Palo Alto document explaining the same setup, but using a payed software (Kiwi Syslog).
 The CentOS configuration is really easy, so if you only need this functionally, it’s not mandatory to spend money on additional software.
 For the future, I sincerely hope that Palo Alto adds SNMP trap module directly to the User-ID.

 ⚠️ This setup was based on Palo Alto information were saying (for a long time) that the information was not available through syslog, but now a user of the Palo Alto community has found that using a CLI configuration on the WLC you can add the needed information to the syslog messages!

 Wireless LAN Controller can send authentication information by syslog using these:

 - Connect your Cisco Wireless LAN Controller through SSH

 - Enable the client association in syslog messages:

 logging syslog facility client associate enable

 ℹ️ So you can avoid the CentOS 7 server and configure directly the User Identification module on the Palo Alto firewall.
-Note that’s not covered by this guide, but will come in a next update.
+Note that’s not covered by this guide, because it’s easy to setup with the above information.